 Katherine’s breath hitched.
 She knew this bag.
 She removed her gloves and opened it and poured the little stones into her palm, sifting through them with her index finger.
 Nothing else was there.

-As a child, Tammy had been attracted to any pebble with a smooth, colorful surface and saved each one in a tiny pouch.
+As a child, Mellanie had been attracted to any pebble with a smooth, colorful surface and saved each one in a tiny pouch.
 This bag was undoubtedly her sister’s.
-But was it the clue Tammy spoke of on the coded paper?
+But was it the clue Mellanie spoke of on the coded paper?
 This place was where she’d been when she disappeared.
 But how?